FelixLiu2000/mhapy-web-csc301/deliverable-2/iteration-02-review.md

 We prepared our demo by practicing beforehand from the perspective of an end user.
 So we thought of a user workflow and tested our app following this workflow.
 For example, the user would open the app, click on a conversation, then type messages to send to their accountability partner.

 We managed to demo the entire user workflow to our partner.
 They accepted the features that we made: Login, send message, display message, load more message, and switching between conversations.
-For change requests, the client wanted us to change the UI more so that it would match the new logo of MHAPy.
-From this demo, we learned about user workflows and UI cohesiveness.
+The client had no change requests as we maintained frequent communication with the client.
+From this demo, we learned about user workflows.
 We were also able to communicate with the client on what are the most important features of the app.